 So read on if you want to continue getting the most out of your marketing and advertising efforts on the Facebook platform.

-Update: Now that iOS 14 is in full swing, here are some guides on how to advertise effectively:
+Update: Now that iOS 14 has launched, here are some guides on how to advertise effectively:

 iOS 14 exposes third-party data access

 This new iOS 14 policy will prohibit certain data collection and sharing unless people opt into tracking on iOS 14 via this prompt.
 This may look or sound relatively familiar as most websites with any form of cookie tracking rushed to establish prompts in response to the GDPR requirements.
 If you’re unfamiliar with what I’m talking about, you’ve probably seen one of these on a news site or blog that you have visited:

 If iOS users elect to opt out of Facebook’s tracking, the domino effect that will result from this will be as follows: